 Another potentially lucrative career for economics majors is that of a market research analyst.
 These economics experts study the market to identify trends and make predictions.
 They’re particularly valuable to companies launching new product lines or offering new services to consumers.

 In the age of big data, the demand for market research analysts is growing at a rapid pace.
-The Bureau of Labor Statistics (BLS) predicts a 20% surge in employment opportunities for these professionals between 2018 and 2028.
+The Bureau of Labor Statistics (BLS) predicts an 18% surge in employment opportunities for these professionals between 2019 and 2029.

 It is possible to gain entry into the field of market analysis with just a bachelor’s degree in marketing, economics, or a related field, but some employers prefer a master’s credential.
 Moreover, the competition for available positions is still steep, despite the increase in job prospects.
 Aside from pursuing a graduate degree, analysts can make themselves more attractive to potential employers by earning the Professional Researcher Certification (PRC) from the Marketing Research Association.